qipanda/Spring19-Research/Paper-Notes/Ideas.markdown

 - Combine individual country vectors instead of country pair vectors (less sparse use of training data)
     - Initialize with word2vec vectors?

+# April 5th 2019
+- Compare model probability of certain predicate paths with simple frequency counts on the visualization to see if capturing anything novel at all
+- Fit a linear model on the country embeddings (either source or reciever) to see if there is any reasonable correlation for predicting trade data